LautaroAiello/TP_programacion/README.md

 JavaScript (Vanilla JS)

-Backend provided by the course (not modifiable)
+Backend provided by the course

 No frameworks or external libraries were used, as required by the assignment.

-⚙️ Environment & Setup
-Node.js Version

-This project was developed using Node.js v16.14.0.
-Using this version is recommended for proper execution.

-Run the Project

-From the root directory:

-npm run dev

 ✨ Features
 👤 User Roles